xebiarohan/Java8/README.md

 ### 1 Optional

-  We can create empty optional object using Optional.empty().
+  We can create empty optional object using empty().

+        Optional.empty();

-  We can use using static method (of) to create Optional objects like :
+  We can use using static method (of) to create Optional objects like

         Optional.of(1);
         Optional.of("alpha");
         Optional.of(employee);

-  We cannot pass null value in of method otherwise it will give nullPointerException
+  We cannot pass null value in of() method otherwise it will give NullPointerException

+        Optional.of(null);    // NullPointerException

   We can use ofNullable() method if null value can come for an object